tenrintsutaki/Independent-Query-Sampling/README.md

 2. In section 4.1
    1. In section 3.2, "Each time we could sample a children node from q", but in 4.1 seems like the node could only sample leaves, not children nodes.

+## Week 3

+### Done:
+- Finish the initial version of checking canonical nodes in efficient way
+- Finish the search function of the BST (update val of each node)
+- Do the basic experiment of sampling

+### Problems:
+- "Edge cases" for the checking canonical nodes